Bayurzx/udagram-app-v3/README.md

 ### Using NPM

 - Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS
+- Run `npx serverless deploy --verbose` to deploy this stack to AWS

 ### Using Yarn

 - Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS
+- Run `yarn serverless deploy` to deploy this stack to AWS

 ## Test your service